Teskann/URDFast/documentation/usermanual.md

 #### Transition Matrices

 This is where you select which transition matrices you want to generate.
 Transition matrices are expressed as 4x4 matrices in [homogeneous coordinates](https://en.wikipedia.org/wiki/Homogeneous_coordinates).
 They are associated with joints.
 If a joint `J` links two links `L1` and `L2`, the forward transition matrix associated to `J` is the expression of `L2` coordinates in the `L1`frame.
 The backward transition matrix associated to `J` is the expression of `L1` coordinates in the `L2`frame (this is actually the invert of the forward one).
-These matrices can depend on variables if `J` has degreees of freedom.
+These matrices can depend on variables if `J` has degrees of freedom.

 By default, when you open a file, all joints are preselected for generation, forward and backward.
 You can remove some of them if you don't need them clicking on *Remove Selected* (multiple selection is allowed).
 To add a joint, select it in the combo box and click *Add*.
 Note that you can't add a joint that is already in the list.